 “Well let’s try that and see what happens.”

 Nill didn’t reply, its head pulsated with thoughts.
 It turned to face the lagoon and finally moved closer to the water’s edge.
 I could see the white sphere of its head reflected in the water.
-Nill stared at its vivacious reflection in the water.
+Nill stared at its vivacious reflection.

 “Jump into the water,” he instructed.